 ROCKVILLE, MARYLAND -- This clinic ‘Key West Crossing Dental Associates' is a not an honest business practice.
-Before the 1st appointment, they insisted people to download and fill out some on-line forms, and fax to them, otherwise, they won't keep the appointment, not like other clinics you can bring in the forms on the appointment day.
+Before the 1st appointment, they insisted people to download and fill out some online forms, and fax to them, otherwise, they won't keep the appointment, not like other clinics you can bring in the forms on the appointment day.
 I felt suspicious, but regretfully I ignore my instance due to my desperation and busy schedule, so I sent in the forms.

-Then on 1st appointment day, they want to take my picture (something like ID picture when you go to the MVA), I asked them why, because from my past experience I've never known any dentist taking patient's picture, they said so the doctor can recall who the patient is easier when they read the chart, I let them took my picture, but felt kind worried, they got all my personal info like SSN, DOB, address and job, etc., now they my picture, if their data got compromised by ID theft, it would be really bad.
+Then on 1st appointment day, they want to take my picture (something like ID picture when you go to the MVA).
+I asked them why, because from my past experience I've never known any dentist taking patient's picture.
+They said so the doctor can recall who the patient is easier when they read the chart.
+I let them took my picture but felt kind worried.
+They got all my personal info like SSN, DOB, address and job, etc., now they my picture.
+If their data got compromised by ID theft, it would be really bad.

-Anyway, the 1st appointment is for regular cleaning, they do many extra things compared to other dentists I've visited, so I asked the assistant because I'm not sure my insurance will cover all those things, she told me they check the insurance and it's all covered.
-When the cleaning is done, the dentist said I got 2 cavities need to be filled, so I made next appointment at the counter, they want me to pay $8, I thought that's co-pay or some 1st time deductible.
+Anyway, the 1st appointment is for regular cleaning.
+They do many extra things compared to other dentists I've visited, so I asked the assistant because I'm not sure my insurance will cover all those things.
+She told me they check the insurance and it's all covered.
+When the cleaning is done, the dentist said I got 2 cavities need to be filled, so I made next appointment at the counter.
+They want me to pay $8, I thought that's co-pay or some 1st time deductible.

-Anyway when it's done, the receptionist made the next appointment and want me to pay $337 according to insurance co-pay chart (total charge is $771) right away, and my previous balance (for cleaning) is $361, so my balance due is $795, I'm quite shocked, so I asked the receptionists which items my insurance covered or not covered, and said they should have send the estimation request to the insurance before the root canal, they coldly said they don't know nothing, and the root canal is done, so I need to pay the money.
+Anyway when it's done, the receptionist made the next appointment and want me to pay $337 according to insurance co-pay chart (total charge is $771) right away, and my previous balance (for cleaning) is $361, so my balance due is $795.
+I'm quite shocked, so I asked the receptionists which items my insurance covered or not covered, and said they should have send the estimation request to the insurance before the root canal.
+They coldly said they don't know nothing, and the root canal is done, so I need to pay the money.

-After I got home, I went on-line to check it they file the claim, unbelievably the total claim for the cleaning is $361, my insurance only covers $169.
-The total claim for the 2nd visit is $763 including a $65 oral/facial photo not covered by my insurance at all.
-And after 2 visits, I found the $8 is so called 'OSHA Compliance Fee', nothing to do with the insurance, just this terrible clinic charge people on every visit.
+After I got home, I went online to check it they file the claim.
+Unbelievably the total claim for the cleaning is $361, my insurance only covers $169.
+The total claim for the 2nd visit is $763, including a $65 oral/facial photo not covered by my insurance at all.
+And after 2 visits, I found the $8 is so-called 'OSHA Compliance Fee', nothing to do with the insurance, just this terrible clinic charge people on every visit.

-Here comes the worst, they got this automatic phone system doing the appointment confirmation, pre-recorded message is played and ask you to press touch token key 1 to confirm, that's all, no way to cancel the appointment over the phone.
-So when I got the reminder call, I plan to cancel the appointment, since there's no way to cancel it during this reminder call, I have to make another call after the reminder call, unfortunately I got carried away and forgot.
+Here comes the worst, they got this automatic phone system doing the appointment confirmation.
+Pre-recorded message is played and ask you to press touch token key 1 to confirm, that's all, no way to cancel the appointment over the phone.
+So when I got the reminder call, I plan to cancel the appointment.
+Since there's no way to cancel it during this reminder call, I have to make another call after the reminder call.
+Unfortunately I got carried away and forgot.

 I canceled the appointment, but 2nd thought, I might just keep the appointment, go there and tell them I can't stay.
 I sent the complaint to my insurance company and BBB, but I really want to share the story and let people know to be careful, not to get involved with this clinic ‘Key West Crossing Dental Associates'.

-ROCKVILLE, MARYLAND -- During month of May 2007, I searched the Delta Dental Directory to find a dentist to do my first Exam & Cleaning.
-I found the "key West Crossing Dental Associates" office which is very close to my job in Rockville, Maryland.
+ROCKVILLE, MARYLAND -- During month of May 2007, I searched the Delta Dental Directory to find a dentist to do my first exam & cleaning.
+I found the "Key West Crossing Dental Associates" office which is very close to my job in Rockville, Maryland.

 I called & made an appointment for July 6th 2007 which was their earliest opening for my first visit.

 Prior to my appointment, I filled out their online forms.
 I arrived on time (10 AM) & filled out few more forms.
 I had clearly requested & explained that for my first visit, I needed a regular cleaning & exam.
-The hygienist took X-rays & Dentist performed my exam & recommended that overall my teeth are in good shape & I just needed a minor filling for my next appointment.
+The hygienist took X-rays & dentist performed my exam & recommended that overall, my teeth are in good shape & I just needed a minor filling for my next appointment.

-I refused to sign the form explaining that I will need to check with Delta Dental for these charges & benefits before I can commit to these expenses.
+I refused to sign the form, explaining that I will need to check with Delta Dental for these charges & benefits before I can commit to these expenses.
 I then requested to get a regular cleaning of my teeth in which I had waited more than 8 weeks for this exam & cleaning.
 The hygienist rudely told me that "I AM OUT OF TIME" & I must leave their office & pay $8.00 fee for my office visit.

 I was really disappointed with their service & requested to talk to the dentist, instead their supervisor told me that I must make a new appointment for the periodontics & I owed them $8.00 office fee.
-I told her that my first appointment was for my Exam & regular cleaning & I did not neither see or sign any forms to pay the $8.00 office fees & I am 100% covered by my insurance for this appointment and that your hygienist did not clean my teeth as she should have per my appointment, instead she is selling me a $120 tooth brush, a $2000 charge for a deep cleaning, & took 1 hour & 15 minutes of my regular job time & I never got my teeth cleaned.!!!
+I told her that my first appointment was for my exam & regular cleaning & I did not neither see or sign any forms to pay the $8.00 office fees, & I am 100% covered by my insurance for this appointment.
+And that your hygienist did not clean my teeth as she should have per my appointment, instead she is selling me a $120 tooth brush - a $2000 charge for a deep cleaning - & took 1 hour & 15 minutes of my regular job time, & I never got my teeth cleaned!!!

-Overall, I am really frustrated & disappointed with the services from this office in which I believe they are not doing their job & instead their intention is to make extra money upfront from new patients like me!?!
+Overall, I am really frustrated & disappointed with the services from this office, in which I believe they are not doing their job & instead their intention is to make extra money upfront from new patients like me!?!
 I am hoping to help the readers of my bad experience with this office & hope this office performs an honest practice for their new patients.